Hidden variables

 You can display hidden values directly inside your survey using answer piping.

-• Displayed to respondent: “Hi Jane, thanks for your feedback.”
+• what the respondent sees: “Hi Jane, thanks for your feedback.”

-This lets you personalize the survey experience without asking respondents to re-enter details you already have.
+This lets you personalise the survey experience without asking respondents to re‑enter details you already have.

-This way, every response is automatically linked to the right person, without asking them to type in their name or email.
+Every response is automatically linked to the right person — without forcing them to type their name or email again.

 Need help or have more questions?